odesai840/odesai840/README.md

 ## Current Projects (in order of when I plan to finish them)
 * A fast-paced FPS game made in Unity, where the difficulty increases with time.
 * A first-person horror game made with Unreal Engine 5.
-* [SockRT Engine](https://github.com/odesai840/SockRT-Engine) (A ray tracing engine made using Vulkan)
+* [SockRT Engine](https://github.com/odesai840/SockRT-Engine) - A ray tracing engine made using Vulkan.
-* A complete rewrite of [PlayNest](https://github.com/odesai840/PlayNest) made with React, Node.js, and JavaScript/TypeScript.
+* A complete rewrite of [PlayNest](https://github.com/odesai840/PlayNest-Old) made with React, Node.js, and JavaScript/TypeScript.
 * A complete rewrite of [Sock Engine](https://github.com/odesai840/Sock-Engine-Old) using Rust.

 ## Game Dev